 Casey Wade received his B.S. in Chemistry from the University of Nebraska-Lincoln in 2006.
 He completed his Ph.D. at Texas A&M University in 2011 where he studied the chemistry of boron and antimony Lewis acids under the supervision of Prof. François Gabbaï.
 Casey then moved to the Massachusetts Institute of Technology (MIT) to carry out postdoctoral research on the synthesis and applications of metal-organic frameworks with Prof. Mircea Dincă.
-Casey started his independent career as an assistant professor at Brandeis University in 2013 and will be joining The Ohio State University Department of Chemistry and Biochemistry in January 2018.
+Casey started his independent career as an assistant professor at Brandeis University in 2013 and joined The Ohio State University Department of Chemistry and Biochemistry in January 2018.

 Site-isolation Effects in Metal-Organic Framework Catalysts